-Basin Pipeline System.
-We own an 87% undivided joint interest in and are the operator of the Basin pipeline system.
-The Basin system is a primary route for transporting crude oil from the Permian Basin (in west Texas and southern New Mexico) to Cushing, Oklahoma, for further delivery to Mid-Continent and Midwest refining centers.
-The Basin system also serves as the initial movement for transporting crude oil from the Permian Basin to the Gulf Coast through connections to other carriers at Colorado City, Texas and Wichita Falls, Texas.
-The Basin system accommodates three primary movements of crude oil: (i) barrels that are shipped from Jal, New Mexico to the West Texas markets of Wink/Hendrick and Midland; (ii) barrels that are shipped from Midland to connecting carriers at Colorado City or Wichita Falls; and (iii) barrels that are shipped from Jal, Midland, Colorado City and Wichita Falls to connecting carriers at Cushing.
+Basin Pipeline.
+We own an 87% undivided joint interest in and are the operator of Basin Pipeline.
+Basin Pipeline is a primary route for transporting crude oil from the Permian Basin (in west Texas and southern New Mexico) to Cushing, Oklahoma, for further delivery to Mid-Continent and Midwest refining centers.
+Basin Pipeline also serves as the initial movement for transporting crude oil from the Permian Basin to the Gulf Coast through connections to other carriers at Colorado City, Texas and Wichita Falls, Texas.

-The Bas in system is an approximate 520-mile mainline, telescoping crude oil system with a system capacity ranging from approximately 240,000 barrels per day to 450,000 barrels per day (approximately 208,800 barrels per day to 392,000 barrels per day attributable to our interest) depending on the segment.
-System throughput (as measured by tariff volumes) was 498,000 barrels per day (attributable to our interest) during 2014.
-Throughput volumes are measured at different points across the 520-mile pipeline and barrels can enter and leave the system moving through a short or long segment.
-The Basin system is subject to tariff rates regulated by the Federal Energy Regulatory Commission ("FERC").
-The system also includes approximately 6 million barrels of tankage.
+Basin Pipeline is an approximate 530-mile mainline, telescoping crude oil pipeline with a capacity ranging from approximately 240,000 barrels per day to 450,000 barrels per day (approximately 208,800 barrels per day to 392,000 barrels per day attributable to our interest), depending on the segment.
+The pipeline also includes approximately 6 million barrels of storage tankage.